 What if I apply for financial aid past the deadline?

 A: The GHC Office of Financial Aid can still process your application past the deadline but you will be expected to cover all tuition and fees upon their due date and then get reimbursed if you qualify for Financial aid.

 Will my financial aid transfer from one school to the other?

 A: If you transfer to another institution during an academic year you will need to add that institution’s school code to your FAFSA as well as contact that institution directly for the required documents for that institution.

 How long will it take for me to receive my financial aid money?

 A: Students should allow approximately 4-6 weeks after the financial aid office has a complete file on them to receive their funds.
 Students can check on the SCORE to review the status of their financial aid as well as see if there are any outstanding requirements on their file.
-Students with loans can also go to https://sites.highlands.edu/financial-aid/ to check their loan status.
+Students with loans can also click HERE to review information on the loan process.